 Touted as one of Arizona's top campgrounds, Dead Horse Ranch State Park boasts plenty of tent camping and cabin sites, as well as over 100 RV sites, most of which include potable water and electrical hookups.
 Camping loops have modern restrooms with hot water and showers available at no extra cost to registered guests.
 Do take note, use of generators is prohibited throughout the park, and while there is a dump station, sites do not offer sewer hookups.
 The park is pet-friendly, although owners are required to keep them on a tight leash.

 The park entrance is off of North 10th Street, which is easily accessible from North Main Street in Cottonwood.
-The road is a dead end, but there is a large turnaround area in case you miss the park entrance.
-That is unlikely though, as the ranger station is well marked and one of the only turnoff points along the road.
+You can reach it from I-17, AZ-89, or I-40.
+The road is a dead-end, but there is a large turnaround area in case you miss the park entrance.
+That is unlikely, though, as the ranger station is well marked and one of the only turnoff points along the road.

 Pay attention to height restrictions, as campers have reported that some sites do have specific limits as to what they can accommodate in that regard.
 Ask for those details when you arrive.
 Otherwise, both pull-through and back-up sites are large, level, and very easy to get in and out of.